Panic Attacks in Children: What to Do and What to Avoid

-These are evidence-based approaches which will provide immediate relief and prevent the anxiety from getting worse.
+You should also learn to recognize when professional help is needed.
+These are evidence-based approaches which can often provide immediate relief and prevent the anxiety from getting worse.

 What Happens During a Child’s Panic Attack?